call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 where on their lowest plan you are paying about $1.25 per GB of ram on "the latest Xeon CPUs".
 Their storage amounts are extremely limited though (base of 6GB with a max of 50GB) so that may be where they cut costs and may be proof of overselling.
 Until more comes out about this service, I'd avoid it just due to the unknown factor.

+| [CrateNode](https://cratenode.com/minecraft/) : CrateNode offers hosting on an unknown CPU for $2 per GB of ram.
+They don't have any listed locations.
+Don't use
+unless they give you some more transparency.

 | [CreeperHost](https://www.creeperhost.net/mc/order) : CreeperHost charges about $4.80 per GB of ram on an unknown CPU.
 They offer hosting across North America,
 in South America, across Europe, in Asia, and in Australia.
 Honestly can't really say anything on them, they don't really look like anything special and have